 However, just like anywhere you travel, it is still important to be aware of your surroundings and take precautions to stay safe.
 Don’t forget to shore up your vacation with some travel insurance.
 Even something as minor as bad weather can really derail an adventure.

 With all of that said, go ahead and enjoy everything that Chicago has to offer.
 Sign up for our free travel newsletter to get the latest travel tips and guides delivered right to your inbox.

 Is Chicago safe to travel alone?

-It’s a lovely city with excellent safety that is ideal for solo travelers.
-This Midwestern treasure has several iconic buildings, attractions, museums, and other activities that an overseas metropolis has to provide.
-When someone asks about American cities, Al Capone’s house will undoubtedly be compared to New York or San Francisco.
+This Midwestern treasure is far from its notorious dangerous city label and has several iconic buildings, attractions, and top-of-their-class museums.
+When someone asks about American cities, Al Capone’s city will undoubtedly be compared to New York or San Francisco.

 What can I do to stay safe in Chicago?

 Some tips for staying safe in Chicago include being aware of your surroundings at all times, especially since property crime tends to be more frequent than violent crime.
 You can avoid so-called dangerous neighborhoods or just stay vigilant of your surroundings.
 Also, try not to take public transit by yourself late at night.